 Even though you’re going outdoors into the sun, I always recommend you carry your flash with you.
 Here’s why:

 - You can take amazing sunset/sunrise shots exposing on the background while artificially lighting the foreground with your external flash.

 - Eliminate harsh shadows on people’s faces.
 When you take photos of people on the sun, the shadows are unforgiving.
 Using an external flash will help reduce the shadows by filling those spaces with light.

 - Shoot in confined spaces.
 Shoot at night.

 Every serious photographer knows the value of shooting with a tripod.
-Yes, I understand it is a bit of a pain to carry it everywhere, however you will get SHARP IMAGES in exchange.
+Yes, I understand it’s a bit of a pain to carry it everywhere, however you will get SHARP images in exchange.
 Do you think sharp images are worth it?
 I do.
-It’s the difference between a beautiful photo you can print in A1 size or a beautiful photo you can print in a giant canvas.
+It’s the difference between a beautiful photo you can print in A1 size or a beautiful photo you can print on a giant canvas.

-Next time you consider bringing a tripod with you think about all those nice photos you have you will never ever print because you know they are not sharp enough.
+Next time you consider bringing a tripod with you, think about all those nice photos you have you will never ever print because you know they’re not sharp enough.

 About the Author:

 Maro Chow writes for a site specializing in DSLR camera bags.
 You will find reviews as well as prices for select DSLR camera bags.
 They have information regarding the sturdiest, protective, easy to access bags for DSLRs.

 Don't Miss The Next One!